dsreddy99/stash/docs/concepts/crds/backupconfiguration.md

 - Learn how to configure `BackupConfiguration` to backup workloads data from [here](/docs/guides/workloads/backup.md).
 - Learn how to configure `BackupConfiguration` to backup databases from [here](/docs/guides/databases/backup.md).
-- Learn how to configure `BackupConfiguration` to backup stand alone PVC from [here](/docs/guides/volumes/backup.md).
+- Learn how to configure `BackupConfiguration` to backup stand-alone PVC from [here](/docs/guides/volumes/backup.md).